-Billings Field Office October 22, 2013 OG Sale

-Appendix A -Billings Field Office Oil and Gas Leasing Stipulations:
+Billings Field Office October 21, 2014 OG Sale Table A-2 -Billings Field Office Oil and Gas Leasing Stipulations:

-Stipulation Stipulation Name/Brief Description Number Bureau of Land N Aanagement CSU 12-1 CONTROLLED SURFACE USE STIPULATION Prior to surface disturbance on slopes over 30 percent, an engineering/reclamation plan must be approved by the authorized officer.
-CSU 12-2 CONTROLLED SURFACE USE STIPULATION Prior to surface disturbance, a surface use plan of operations (SUPO) for oil and gas activities must be approved for black-footed ferret reintroduction areas by the authorized officer in consultation with the U.S. Fish and Wildlife Service (USFWS).
-CSU 12-3 CONTROLLED SURFACE USE STIPULATION Prior to surface disturbance, prairie dog colonies and complexes 80 acres or more in size will be examined to determine the absence or presence of black-footed ferrets. the findings of this examination may result in some restrictions to the operator's plans or may even preclude use and occupancy that would be in violation of the endangered species act (ESA) of 1973.
-CSU 12-4 CONTROLLED SURFACE USE STIPULATION Prior to surface disturbance, a surface use plan of operations (SUPO) for oil and gas activities must be approved for black-footed ferret reintroduction areas by the

-Stipulation Number Stipulation Name/Brief Description Tumber authorized officer in consultation with the U.S. Fish and Wildlife Service (USFWS).
-Cultural CULTURAL RESOURCES LEASE STIPULATION Resources 16-1 This lease may be found to contain historic properties and/or resources protected under the National Historic Preservation Act (NHPA), American Indian Religious Freedom Act, Native American Graves Protection and Repatriation Act, E.O.
-1300 or other statutes and executive orders.
+Table A-2 -Bill ings Field Office Oil and Gas Leasing Stipulations: Stipulation Stipulation Name/Brief Description Number Bureau of Land l Management CSU 12-1 CONTROLLED SURFACE USE STIPULATION Prior to surface disturbance on slopes over 30 percent, an engineering/reclamation plan must be approved by the authorized officer.
+CSU 12-4 CONTROLLED SURFACE USE STIPULATION All surface-disturbing activities, semi-permanent and permanent facilities in Visual Resource Management (VRM) Class II areas may require special design, including location, painting and camouflage, to blend with the natural surroundings and meet the visual quality objectives for the area.
+Prior to surface disturbance, a surface use plan of operations (SUPO) for oil and gas activities must be approved for black footed ferret reintroduction areas by the authorized officer in consultation with the U.S. Fish and Wildlife Service (USFWS).
+Cultural 16-1 CULTURAL RESOURCES LEASE STIPULATION This lease may be found to contain historic properties and/or resources protected under the National Historic Preservation Act (NHPA), American Indian Religious Freedom Act, Native American Graves Protection and Repatriation Act, E.O.
+13007, or other statutes and executive orders.
 The BLM will not approve any ground disturbing activities that may affect any such properties or resources until it completes its obligations under applicable requirements of the NHPA and other authorities.
-The BLM may require modification to exploration or development proposals to protect such properties, or disapprove any activity that is likely to result in adverse effects that cannot be successfully avoided, minimized or mitigated.
+The BLM may require modification to exploration or development proposals to protect such properties, or disapprove any activity that is likely to result in adverse effects T N 1 4 4 that cannot be successfully avoided, minimized or mitigated.
 LN 14-1 LEASE NOTICE Land Use Authorizations incorporate specific surface land uses allowed on Bureau of Land Management (BLM) administered lands by authorized officers and those surface uses acquired by BLM on lands administered by other entities.
 These BLM authorizations include rights-of-way, leases, permits, conservation easements, and Recreation and Public Purpose leases and patents.
 LN 14-2 LEASE NOTICE CULTURAL RESOURCES The Surface Management Agency is responsible for assuring that the leased Lands are examined to determine if cultural resources are present and to specify mitigation measures.
-LN 14-8 LEASE NOTICE Cultural sites are located in the, Sec T, R This parcel is located adjacent to the Lake Mason National Wildlife Refuge.
-In accordance with 43 CFR 3101.1-2, additional mitigation may be required in regard to exploration and development.
-LN 14-9 LEASE NOTICE CULTURAL RESOURCES Lease is located adjacent to known sacred sites and historic properties, and contains high potential for National Register eligible historic and cultural properties.
-Lessees are notified that archaeological resource inventory and mitigation costs may be high within this area.
-A cultural plan of operations will be developed in consultation with the Billings Field Office and must be approved before field development takes place.
-All surface use plans will be presented to the Billings Field Office archaeologist for approval.
-LN 14-11 LEASE NOTICE GREATER SAGE-GROUSE HABITAT The lease may, in part or in total, contain important greater sage grouse habitats as identified by the BLM, either currently or prospectively.
+LN 14-11 LEASE NOTICE GREATER SAGE-GROUSE HABITAT LIN 14-11 The lease may, in part or in total, contain important greater sage grouse habitats as identified by the BLM, either currently or prospectively.
 The operator may be required to implement specific measures to reduce impacts of oil and gas operations on the greater sage grouse populations and habitat quality.
 Such measures shall be developed during the application for permit to drill on-site and environmental review process and will be consistent with the lease rights granted.
-LN 14-12 LEASE NOTICE PALEONTOLOGICAL RESOURCE INVENTORY REQUIREMENT This lease has been identified as being located within geologic units rated as being moderate to very high potential for containing significant paleontological resources.
-The locations meet the criteria for class 3, 4 and/or 5 as set forth in the Potential Fossil Yield Classification System, WO IM 2008-009, Attachment 2-2.
-The BLM is responsible for assuring that the leased lands are examined to determine if paleontological resources are present and to specify mitigation measures.
-Guidance for application of this requirement can be found in WO IM 2008-009 dated October 15, 2007, and WO IM 2009-011 dated October 10, 2008.
-Prior to undertaking any surface-disturbing activities on the lands covered by this lease, the lessee or project proponent shall contact the BLM to determine if a